marxin/texi2rst-generated/sphinx/gccint/c-and-c++-trees.rst

   In either case, the expression is void.

 ..
-Copyright (C) 2008-2021 Free Software Foundation, Inc.
 Free Software Foundation, Inc.
-   This is part of the GCC manual.
-   For copying conditions, see the file gcc.texi.